tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Resource Type to which a DataQualityNeed applies.'

 ### Comment

-'Provides additional metadata, along with the information elements, that describes the level (SingleRecord or MultiRecord) at which the bdqffdq concept operates.
-For example, an enhancementInContext with resource type of MultiRecord could be used to define an Amendment that applies at the level of multiple record values.'
+'Provides additional metadata, along with the information elements, that describe the nature of the data  (SingleRecord or MultiRecord) on which the bdqffdq concept operates.
+For example, an Amendment with resource type of MultiRecord defines that Amendment as operating on a data set.'

 ********************